EternalllZM/rtd-codz/docs/source/server_history.rst

 11/17/20 - Server reaches 8000 members.
 Discord lowers Discovery requirements to servers with 7,500 members.
 Call of Duty Zombies lists on Server Discovery.

-11/18/20 - trxppie becomes Moderator in Call of Duty Zombies.
-(Retired)
+11/18/20 - trxppie becomes Moderator in Call of Duty Zombies. *(Retired)*

+11/20/20 - Kio becomes Moderator in Call of Duty Zombies. *(Retired)*

 11/23/20 - Server reaches 9000 members.

+11/25/20 - Trimp becomes Moderator in Call of Duty Zombies.

 11/30/20 - Server reaches 10000 members.

 - **December 2020**

+12/14/20 - #zombies-discussion is locked due to too many LFG requests inside it.

 12/24/20 - On My Mind becomes Moderator in Call of Duty Zombies.